Aspose/releases.aspose.com/content/en/barcode/cpp/new-releases/aspose.barcode-for-c++-24.2-linux.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.BarCode for C++ 24.2 Linux release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+### Upgraded SVG Barcode Generation

+Aspose.BarCode for C++ 24.2 delivers high quality and fidelity while generating barcodes as SVG vectors.
+With this feature, you can take your Linux-based barcode processing applications to the next level.

+### Optimized HanXin & QR Code Quality Settings

+Enjoy greater control over barcode quality for HanXin and QR codes with the new `QualitySettings` structure in this C++ barcode API release.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.BarCode for C++ 24.2 Release Notes](https://releases.aspose.com/barcode/cpp/release-notes/2024/aspose-barcode-for-cpp-24-2-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}